-Investing in our common stock involves a high degree of risk.
-You should read and consider carefully the following factors before deciding to invest.
-The risks and uncertainties described below are not the only ones facing our company.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.

-If any of the following risks actually occur, our business, financial condition and results of operations could be materially and adversely affected.
-In this event, the trading price of our common stock could decline and you could lose all or part of your investment.

-We Have Had Only Limited Periods of Profitability, and We Expect to Incur Losses in the Future and May Not Return to Profitability
+WE HAVE HAD ONLY LIMITED PERIODS OF PROFITABILITY AND WE EXPECT TO INCUR LOSSES IN THE FUTURE, WHICH MAY PREVENT US FROM RETURNING TO PROFITABILITY

-We had net losses each year from inception in 1991 through 1996, and reported net income in 1997 and 1998.
-However, because of those prior year losses, we had an accumulated deficit of \$28.4 million as of December 31, 1998.
-Because we intend to make a significant investment in the programs formerly associated with the Incyte Genetics business unit over the next 12 to 24 months, we expect to report a net loss for 1999 and possibly 2000.
+We had net losses from inception in 1991 through 1996, reported net income in 1997 and 1998, and again incurred a net loss in 1999.
+Because of those losses, we had an accumulated deficit of \$55.2 million as of December 31, 1999.
+We intend to make significant investments in sequencing, bioinformatics, expression database development and single nucleotide polymorphism, or SNP, discovery over the next year.
+As a result, we expect to report a net loss for the year ending December 31, 2000.
 We may report net losses in future periods as well.

-We expect that our expenditures will continue to increase, due in part to:

-- o our continued investment in new product and technology development, including the ramp-up of our genomic sequencing, mapping and SNP-discovery programs, - o obligations under existing and future research and development alliances, and - o our increasing investment in marketing, sales and customer service.
+We expect that our expenditures may continue to increase in 2000 due in part to our continued investment in new product and technology development, including the continuation of our genomic sequencing, bioinformatics, expression database development, SNP-discovery programs, obligations under existing and future research and development alliances, and our increasing investment in marketing, sales and customer service.
 Our profitability depends on our ability to increase our revenues:

-To generate significant revenues, we must obtain additional database collaborators and retain existing collaborators.
-While we had 22 database agreements as of December 31, 1998, we may be unable to enter into any additional agreements.
-Our database agreements typically have a term of three years, and we cannot assure you that any will be renewed upon expiration.
-Our database revenues are also affected by the extent to which existing collaborators expand their agreements with us to include our new database products.
+TO GENERATE SIGNIFICANT REVENUES, WE MUST OBTAIN ADDITIONAL DATABASE COLLABORATORS AND RETAIN EXISTING COLLABORATORS.
+While we had over 20 database agreements as of December 31, 1999, we may be unable to enter into any additional agreements.
+Also, our database collaborators may choose not to renew their agreements upon expiration.
+In 1999, for the first time one of our LifeSeq Gold database collaborators did not renew its subscription.
+Our database revenues are also affected by the extent to which existing collaborators expand their agreements with us to include our new database products and to the extent that existing collaborators reduce the number of products or services for which they subscribe.
 Some of our database agreements require us to meet performance obligations.
 A database collaborator can terminate its agreement before the end of its scheduled term if we breach the agreement and fail to cure the breach within a specified period.